How to embed an RSS feed on any website

 On the Flockler app, you can combine content from social media and RSS feeds and display all content feeds in one place.

-Then, add the RSS feed URL to Flockler.
-WordPress and other website builders have RSS available out-of-the-box, but RSS feeds are easy to generate even for a custom-built website.
-If you don’t know the URL yet, check with your website developer to find the news feed RSS.
+Next, add the RSS feed URL to Flockler.
+Website builders like WordPress have RSS available out of the box.
+For custom-built websites, check with your website developer to find the RSS feed URL.

 Adding the RSS feed URL to Flockler app